 - In your discussions with the student, do not attempt to diagnose or treat the psychological disorder, but only the student’s behavior in the course.

 - If you sense that discussion would not be effective, or if the student approaches you for therapeutic help, refer the student to the NMSU Counseling Center (Rm.
-100, Garcia Hall, 646-2731) or Student Accessibility Services Coordinator/Director (Rm.
-244, Corbett Center, 646-6840) if the student acknowledges a disability, whichever is most appropriate.
+100, Garcia Hall, 646-2731) or Student Accessibility Services Director (Rm.
+208, Corbett Center, 646-6840) if the student acknowledges a disability, whichever is most appropriate.
 Promptly refer any behavior by the student that may be abusive or threatening to the Coordinator of Student Judicial Services, 646-1722.